-- Students are able to (1) evaluate basic and intermediate levels of optometric conditions particularly developmental and refractive disorders of vision; (2) assess the basic and intermediate levels of optometric conditions associated with ocular disease and therapy, and systemic disorders of vision; (3) assess the correlation between anatomical and physiological structures and functions associated with basic and intermediate levels of optometric conditions; (4) evaluate, in terms of optical physics, basic and intermediate levels of optometric conditions; (5) assess the pathological, immunological and microbiological processes associated with basic and intermediate levels of optometric conditions; (6) assess the principles of pharmacology in the management of basic and intermediate levels of optometric conditions; (7) evaluate current developments in research that are of particular relevance to optometry; (8) appraise scientific literatures to formulate a research strategy for a major optometric investigation; and (9) demonstrate a high level of oral and written communication skills in the construction of a literature review, on a given topic, in the field of ophthalmic science.
+Students are able to (1) evaluate basic and intermediate levels of optometric conditions particularly developmental and refractive disorders of vision; (2) assess the basic and intermediate levels of optometric conditions associated with ocular disease and therapy, and systemic disorders of vision; (3) assess the correlation between anatomical and physiological structures and functions associated with basic and intermediate levels of optometric conditions; (4) evaluate, in terms of optical physics, basic and intermediate levels of optometric conditions; (5) assess the pathological, immunological and microbiological processes associated with basic and intermediate levels of optometric conditions; (6) assess the principles of pharmacology in the management of basic and intermediate levels of optometric conditions; (7) evaluate current developments in research that are of particular relevance to optometry; (8) appraise scientific literatures to formulate a research strategy for a major optometric investigation; and (9) demonstrate a high level of oral and written communication skills in the construct of a research methodology and data gathering, on a given topic, in the field of ophthalmic science.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional behaviour assessment component.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Incidental fees